 The U.S. Department of State Exchange Visitor Program regulations allow J-1 student visa holders to apply for Academic Training (AT) before and/or after completion of their program of studies.

 Only students pursuing a degree are allowed to apply for Academic Training.
-Students become eligible for AT after they have been in lawful, full-time student status for one full academic year.
+Students become eligible for AT after they have been in lawful, full-time student status for one full academic year (with certain exceptions).

-The cumulative period of Academic Training is 18 months, unless the student is pursuing a program that requires fewer than 18 months, in which case the period of Academic Training is shortened accordingly.
-The period of Academic Training cannot be longer than the period of time the student takes to complete his/her program of studies.
+The cumulative period of Academic Training is 18 months, unless the student is pursuing a program that requires fewer than 18 months, in which case the period of Academic Training eligible is shortened accordingly.
+The period of Academic Training cannot be longer than the period of time the student takes to complete his/her program of studies in the U.S. in J-1 student visa status.
 For example, a student who completes a Master’s degree in one academic year (10 months) is allowed only 10 months of Academic Training authorization.